Graduate Student Service Award Nomination Process

 It is recommended that the nominator discuss the nomination with the student so they can get a robust picture of all the areas the student engages in service and the motivation behind their activities.
 This information can greatly enhance a nomination letter.
 If the student has a list of service activities in their resume/C.V., this can be submitted as part of the additional supporting materials.

-A single PDF file of the complete nomination package must be submitted by 5 p.m. on Friday, February 8, 2019 to the Graduate Education Office by emailing it to email@example.com.
+A single PDF file of the complete nomination package must be submitted by 5 p.m. on Friday, February 8, 2019 to the Graduate Education Office.
 The file name and subject line of the email should be: First Name, Last Name, SERVICE AWARD NOMINATION.
 Questions should be directed to Suzie Laurich-McIntyre.

 Both the Graduate Student Teaching and Service Awards will be given out during Graduate Student Appreciation Week.
 The recipients will receive an engraved tray and monetary award and have their names displayed in the Cohon University Center.
 They will also be recognized at the Celebration of Education event in the spring.
 Presentations for the Graduate Student Service Award will take place at the Innovation with Impact Celebration on Thursday, April 4, 2019 from 4 p.m. – 6 p.m. in Rangos Hall, CUC, as part of the Graduate and Professional Student Appreciation Week.